The truth about Mud Fever in horses

 Refrain from washing off your horse’s legs when you bring him in.
 It is generally better to allow the mud to dry and then brush off with a soft bristled brush.
 If you must wash your horse’s legs, use a warm (never cold), clean water, and ensure you dry them thoroughly.

-Use a specialised product such as Synovium® Mudcare to help protect the skin from moisture to help prevent Mud Fever.
-Mudcare contains Lanolin which works by keeping the skin flexible and moisture proof forming a protective layer between the leg and mud.
+Use a specialised product to help protect the skin from moisture to help prevent Mud Fever.
+Use something that contains Lanolin which works by keeping the skin flexible and moisture proof forming a protective layer between the leg and mud.

 In the unfortunate event that your horse does contract Mud Fever act fast!
 It is vital you keep him out of the mud and wet as much as possible.